 There’s a simple way to amp up your dinner game: Make your own salad dressing.
 You heard me, right?
-Just checking!
-It takes five minutes to make a super simple salad dressing and uses only four ingredients that you should have stocked in your pantry or fridge.
+Just checking.
+It takes five minutes to make a super simple salad dressing, which uses only four ingredients that you should have stocked in your pantry or fridge.
 The return on flavor, not to mention the health benefits of ditching bottled salad dressing, is immeasurable.

 I won’t lecture you about all the gross preservatives, sodium, thickeners and chemicals in bottled salad dressings.
 Just trust me, you will never regret mastering this simple vinaigrette.

 With a lot of tang and zip and acidity, this simple salad dressing brings to life any type of greens.
 Play with the acidity if you’d like and add more olive oil to mellow it out.
 I truly believe cooking is a “choose your own adventure” activity.
 Taste your food and adjust according to how you like things to taste.
 Below is a quick tutorial to set you up for many happy salad days ahead, and I also have a video tutorial in case you’re a visual learner.

 Five Tips For the Best Simple Salad Dressing